-According to some reports the situation appears to be gaining control and is bettering, yet in another government report we read how thing are getting worse.
-The question one should ask is, are the taxpayer’s money being well invested or is it all just a way to hide the fact that the level of pharmaceutical drugs being produce is way above the required need, and what about the extra pills?
+According to some reports the situation appears to be gaining control and is bettering, yet in another government report, we read how things are getting worse.
+The question one should ask is, is the taxpayer’s money is well invested or is it all just a way to hide the fact that the level of pharmaceutical drugs being produce is way above the required need, and what about the extra pills?
 Are they just sold to the black market?

-The real issue that should be addressed is to work out ways to have more government funded medical detox facilities and actually wean addicts off all drugs and prescription meds, with the exception of those meds for a person that has been specifically prescribed for a real physical diagnosed condition.
+The real issue that should be addressed is to work out ways to have more government-funded medical detox facilities and actually wean addicts off all drugs and prescription meds, with the exception of those meds for a person that has been specifically prescribed for a real physical diagnosed condition.
 But to take someone off Fentanyl by putting them on Suboxone or some other drug without proper wean down from that drug also is just not wanting to help people.
 Why not help a family member who wishes to come off of Methadone, but instead being told; “No, you have to stay on the methadone program”, why?
 Because of the over 50,000 clients on the program at $7 to $15 a daily dose!

-In any case whether you want a government drug rehab or private addiction treatment facility it may be best to consult a drug addiction referral counselors.
+In any case, whether you want a government drug rehab or private addiction treatment facility it may be best to consult a drug addiction referral counsellor.
 This person is knowledgeable as to treatment programs and will be able to help you understand the differences between the funded and the private drug rehab centers.
 Drug and alcohol addiction can be a thing of the past but you need to act for something to happen; call 1888-488-8434 to find help.